giovannaenolii/giovannaenolii/README.md

 💻 **Software Engineering Student | Brazil**

 Welcome to my profile!
-I’m dedicated to learning and constantly evolving in the tech field, developing front-end and back-end applications to solve real-world problems.
+I'm passionate about tech and currently focused on becoming a **Front-End Developer**.
+I love turning ideas into beautiful and functional interfaces, and I'm always learning, growing, and building real-world projects that make a difference.

 ---

 ## About Me
 - Software Engineering student (1st year)
-- Currently learning **HTML, CSS, JavaScript, and Java**
+- Currently learning **HTML, CSS, JavaScript, and Figma**
-- Goal: Become a developer
+- Exploring **Java** and back-end fundamentals
+- On my way to becoming a **Front-End Developer**
-- Looking for an internship in Software Development
+- Looking for internship opportunities in tech

 ---